We create professions out of social needs.

 I was born and brought up in a village in Raichur district a very neglected part of North Karnataka.
 Due to the financial crisis at home, I had to work as a daily wage labourer throughout my School and College days.

 Poverty made me a wanderer.
 I had no idea where I was going when I ended up working on a flyover construction site in Bangalore.
-I heard of the Journalism course at Baduku Community College, for which I did not have to pay.
+I heard of the Journalism course at Baduku Centre for Livelihood Learning, for which I did not have to pay.
 At last, I felt that even I could reach for my dreams!

-I completed the six-month Diploma in journalism and entered the Kannada media industry as a trained professional.
-Today, I am a district reporter for a prominent Kannada Daily, thanks to the continuous encouragement and mentoring from the Baduku faculty.
-It would have been impossible for me to reach this stage without this unique college.
+I completed the six-month course in journalism and entered the Kannada media industry as a trained professional.
+Today, I am a district reporter for a prominent Kannada Daily, thanks to the continuous encouragement and mentoring from Baduku.
+It would have been impossible for me to reach this stage without this unique centre.

 Learning in Baduku